Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Results

 \section{Results}

-Since we observe the entire population in each scenario, sample sizes are very large (\(n=111\,166\) per simulation), and we obtain daily results (\(n=783\)) which ensures that the credible intervals are narrow.
-For the first statistical model (Model~\ref{eqn:model-1}), in the control scenario, the odds of an active journey (walking or cycling) (\(\alpha_1\)) were \(0.091\) (89\% HPDI: \([0.091, 0.091]\)); i.e., for every inactive journey, in the control scenario, there were \(0.091\) active journeys.
-CFD increased active journeys by \(77.7\%\) (OR \(1.777\); 89\% HPDI: \([1.777, 1.777]\)) compared to the control scenario across the four interventions.
+Since we observe the entire population in each scenario (\(n=111\,166\) per simulation -- the commuting population in Waltham Forest) and obtain daily results (\(n=783\) -- every weekday for 3 years [from start of Y3 to end of Y5]) the generated credible intervals are narrow.
+For the first model (Model~\ref{eqn:model-1}), in the control the odds of an active journey (walking or cycling) (\(\alpha_1\)) were \(0.091\) (89\% HPDI: \([0.091, 0.091]\)); i.e., for every inactive journey, in the control there were \(0.091\) active journeys.
+CFD increased active journeys by \(77.7\%\) (OR \(1.777\); 89\% HPDI: \([1.777, 1.777]\)) compared to the control scenario; i.e., there was a 77.7\% relative increase to the odds of 0.091.

 For Model~\ref{eqn:model-2}, in the control scenario, the odds of an active journey on a non-Wednesday (\(\alpha_1\)) were \(0.091\) (89\% HPDI: \([0.091, 0.091]\)).
-In the CFD scenario, the odds of an active journey on non-Wed\-nesdays were \(70.3\%\) (OR: \(1.703\); 89\% HPDI: \([1.703, 1.703]\)) greater than non-Wednesdays in the control scenario.
-In the control scenario, the odds of an active journey were \(0.1\%\) (OR: \(1.001\); 89\% HPDI: \([1.001, 1.001]\)) greater on Wednesdays than non-Wednesdays.
+In the CFD scenario, the odds of an active journey on non-Wed\-nesdays were \(70.3\%\) (OR: \(1.703\); 89\% HPDI: \([1.703, 1.703]\)) compared to the control.
+In the control, the odds of an active journey were \(0.1\%\) (OR: \(1.001\); 89\% HPDI: \([1.001, 1.001]\)) greater on Wednesdays than non-Wednesdays.
 In the CFD scenario, the odds of an active journey were 22.4\% (OR: \(1.224\); 89\% HPDI: \([1.224, 1.224]\)) greater on a Wednesday compared to a non-Wednesday.
-Finally, the odds of an active journey were \(108.2\%\) (OR: \(2.082\); 89\% HPDI \([2.082, 2.082]\)) greater on Wednesdays in the CFD scenario compared to the control scenario.
+Finally, the odds of an active journey were \(108.2\%\) (OR: \(2.082\); 89\% HPDI \([2.082, 2.082]\)) greater on Wednesdays in the CFD scenario compared to the control.

-Figure~\ref{fig:cfd} shows the CFD scenario in more detail, with the moving average of active commutes separated by run and scenario.
-A run in the same scenario differs only by the social network of agents, which are generated randomly.
-We observe that car-free days causes a step change in levels of active commutes.
+Figure~\ref{fig:cfd} shows the CFD scenario, with the moving average of active commutes separated by run and scenario.
+A run in the same scenario differs only by the social networks, which are generated randomly.
+Focussing on the long-run, we observe that car-free days causes a step change active commutes.
 Also, it appears to introduce more instability, as shown in the figure.

+Figure~\ref{fig:cfd-sub} shows the CFD scenario's effect across the 3 subcultures.
+Focussing on the long-run trend, in the control scenario, as expected, the pro-driving subculture (B) has the least number of active journeys.
+This is followed by the pro-cycling subculture (A) and then the pro-active-travel subculture (C).
+The CFD intervention causes the pro-driving subculture (B) to perform more active journeys than the pro-active-travel subculture (C) in the control scenario.
+The others are greater in turn (C is greater than A which is greater than B).
+The gap between the subcultures is also widened with the intervention having most effect in the pro-active-travel group.